 What to Know for the Real Estate Exam

 Well, as you know, in the United States, every state is different, and escheat is no expectation.
 Each state has different rules and regulations governing escheat and how it functions.
 It’s super important to understand how your state operates when it comes to escheat.

 Understanding the basics of escheat is critical for exam day.
-An example of what you might see on exam day is a question describing a situation where someone passes away, doesn’t have any heirs or family, and it’ll ask you what happens next?
+An example of what you might see on exam day is a question describing a situation where someone passes away, and doesn’t have any heirs or family, and it’ll ask you what happens next.
 Obviously, the correct answer would be escheat.